pfreemantlm/dev-standard/Upload/CreativeUpload.md

 * [`BRAND_GUID`](../Platform/CampaignService.md#getbrands)
 * [`REGION_GUID`](../Platform/CampaignService.md#getregions)
 * `FILE_SHA1_HASH` This can be one of two things
-    * For verified uploads the SHA1-hash of the raw [file](#formats) being uploaded.
+    * If the edition id is know the SHA1-hash of the raw [file](#formats) being uploaded.
 For interactives, this should be the sha1 of the main file XORed with the sha1 of the video.
-    * For unverified uploads this needs to be some unique ID that will be used to refer to the file later.
+    * Otherwise this needs to be some unique ID that will be used to refer to the file later.
+This needs to be a value that will be unique to the edition that gets created

 Send an HTTP request that looks like the following to *endpointurl*`/soap/apiv03/`, e.g. `https://test5823901.telemetry.com/soap/apiv03/`: